Aliases for GNA11 Gene

 GeneCards Summary for GNA11 Gene

 GNA11 (G Protein Subunit Alpha 11) is a Protein Coding gene.
 Diseases associated with GNA11 include Hypocalciuric Hypercalcemia, Familial, Type Ii and Hypocalcemia, Autosomal Dominant 2.
-Among its related pathways are Human cytomegalovirus infection and GPCR Pathway.
+Among its related pathways are MAPK-Erk Pathway and Oxytocin signaling pathway.
 Gene Ontology (GO) annotations related to this gene include GTP binding and obsolete signal transducer activity.
 An important paralog of this gene is GNAQ.

 Guanine nucleotide-binding proteins (G proteins) are involved as modulators or transducers in various transmembrane signaling systems.
 Acts as an activator of phospholipase C.

 Heterotrimeric G proteins are membrane bound GTPases that are linked to 7-TM receptors.
 Each G protein contains an alpha-, beta- and gamma-subunit and is bound to GDP in the 'off' state.
 Ligand binding causes a receptor conformational change, detaching the G protein and switching it 'on'.